Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Conclusion

 \section{Conclusion}

 In this paper, we addressed a long-standing gap in \glspl{cvm}' threat model: standard \gls{cvm} attestations prove \emph{what} code is running but not \emph{where}, leaving external clients exposed to hosts that run confidential workloads on hardware they control.
+For privacy-sensitive workloads, this gap has direct consequences: the physical environment where private data is decrypted and processed remains an unverified assumption.

 We therefore adopted a threat model in which the entire host software stack may be adversarial.
-The external client, or verifier, is an independent party that needs hardware-rooted evidence of both code identity and physical location. \gls{dcea} contributes three building blocks towards this problem.
-First, it layers \gls{tpm} quotes, Intel \gls{txt} measurements, and sealed \gls{vtpm} identities to create a verifiable chain from chassis to guest, even when the host OS and hypervisor are malicious.
-Second, it introduces \gls{pcr}-\gls{rtmr} cross-checks that defeat advanced relay attacks, including the newly described Frankenstein Proxy attack.
-This attack consists of the host booting the \gls{td} on hardware it fully controls while proxying \gls{tpm} requests to another server.
-The Frankenstein Proxy is the most challenging of the six software-only vectors we identified, along with forgery, mismatched digests, relay, channel tampering, identity spoofing, and \gls{vtpm} manipulation.
-Third, we propose a reference implementation and reproducible measurement policies that run unchanged on today's \gls{tdx} hardware and discrete \glspl{tpm}.
-These pieces collectively negate all six attacks identified in our security analysis.
+The external client, or verifier, is an independent party that needs hardware-rooted evidence of both code identity and physical location. \gls{dcea} contributes three protocol-level building blocks to this problem that apply to a broad class of \gls{tee} and platform-attestation designs.
+First, it layers \gls{tpm} quotes extended by \gls{drtm} measurements, and sealed \gls{vtpm} identities, to create a verifiable chain from chassis to guest, even when the host OS and hypervisor are malicious.
+Second, it introduces measurement-register cross-checks that defeat advanced relay attacks, including the newly described mix-and-match proxy attack.
+We formally prove these guarantees in the UC framework, showing that \gls{dcea} securely emulates an ideal execution-location oracle even in the presence of a malicious host software stack.
+Third, we validate a reference implementation and reproducible measurement policies that run unchanged on today's \gls{tdx} hardware with Intel \gls{txt} and \glspl{dtpm}, demonstrating practical overheads.
+Together, these mechanisms defeat all six software-only attack vectors identified in our security analysis.
+The proxy attack subsumes the others and is the most demanding to counter.
+Mitigation follows from the hardware-enforced binding of the attestation key to the platform's measured launch state.
+Even though we focus on \gls{tdx}, ARM \gls{cca} offers all required features, but no hardware is available to the public.
+Unlike ownership or inventory-based endorsements such as Intel \gls{poe}, \gls{dcea} enforces runtime co-location between guest execution and platform state, and remains sound even when the hypervisor is adversarial.